slyzerrrr/AYAOtool/README.md

 <p>

-  -AYAOtools has been developed solely for educational purposes.<br>
+  - RedTiger Tools has been developed solely for educational purposes.<br>
   - This project has been created with good intentions and is intended for personal use only.<br>
   - By choosing to use RedTiger, you acknowledge and accept full responsibility for any consequences that may result from your actions.<br>
-  - All scripts in the "<a href="https://github.com/slyzerrrr/AYAOtool/tree/main/Settings/Program/FileDetectedByAntivirus">Settings/Program/FileDetectedByAntivirus</a>" folder are <strong>detected by the antivirus</strong> but pose no threat to you.
+  - All scripts in the "<a href="https://github.com/loxyteck/RedTiger-Tools/tree/main/Settings/Program/FileDetectedByAntivirus">Settings/Program/FileDetectedByAntivirus</a>" folder are <strong>detected by the antivirus</strong> but pose no threat to you.
 These are <strong>not backdoors or malware</strong>.
 <br><br>
 </p>